-The accompanying consolidated financial statements as of December 31, 2012 and 2013, and for each of the three years in the period ended December 31, 2013 and for the period from August 13, 1996 (inception) to December 31, 2013, have been prepared in accordance with accounting principles generally accepted in the United States, or U.S. GAAP.
+The accompanying consolidated financial statements as of December 31, 2013 and 2014, and for each of the two years in the period ended December 31, 2014, have been prepared in accordance with accounting principles generally accepted in the United States, or U.S. GAAP.
 The consolidated financial statements include the financial statements of Cyclacel Pharmaceuticals, Inc. and all of the Company's wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated.